35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 ##### We need less free-market housing, more social rent

 The need for social rented housing has continued to rise since Southwark made its 2013 pledge to build 11,000 council homes over thirty years.
 The pledge is a good one, but it will probably only maintain the 2013 number of homes, not increase it.
 Southwark also does itself no favours by exaggerating the progress it is making towards the 11,000 council homes target.
 The amount of council and social housing being built in the borough is a fraction of the amount of free-market housing and unless this changes and we start getting more social housing from private developers as well as council homes, then Southwark's housing crisis will continue.

+[^1] 'CACI Paycheck data confirms that 93% of households in Southwark have a household income that requires social and intermediate housing' - para 2, pg 108 Southwark Plan 2022

+[^2] The Planning London Datahub is a *'collaborative project between all of the Planning Authorities in London'* including Southwark.
+It is part of the London Datastore and is a 'new data base that includes data fed live from the boroughs...'.
+The Datahub's Residential Completion Dashboard shows all housing completions for all the boroughs in London.

+[^3] 4,956 social rented homes were completed, 2,280 homes were lost, leaving a 2,676 net gain for the eighteen financial years FY2004-FY2021 - an average of 144.4 homes per annum.
+See the Residential Cpmpletion Dashboard, data filtered for Southwark.